nymtech/nym/documentation/docs/src/nodes/mix-node-setup.md

 If you don't already have one, please create a Nym address using the wallet, and fund it with tokens.
 The minimum amount required to bond a mixnode is 100 `NYM`, but make sure you have a bit more to account for gas costs.

 `NYM` can be purchased via Bity from the wallet itself, and is currently present on several exchanges.
-Head to our [telegram channels](https://t.me/nymchan) to find out where to get `NYM` tokens.

 > Remember that you can **only** use Cosmos `NYM` tokens to bond your mixnode.
 You **cannot** use ERC20 representations of `NYM` to run a node.